flatironinstitute/spikeforest_old/README.md

 ## SpikeForest2

 This is a meta repository that is meant to be used in development/editable mode.
-Therefore to install, you should use:
+To install, you can do the following in a fresh conda environment:

 ```
-python setup.py develop
+./install_conda.sh
 ```

 This will install snapshots of various python packages (including vdomr, spikeextractors, spikewidgets, mlprocessors, etc.), so you should make sure these don't conflict with existing packages on your system.